sema4hai/s4-msdw2trinetx/README.md

     docker run -it msdw2trinetx:0.1

     # within the docker container
-    # you may run ls command to list the jar files: you should see three jar files
+    # you may run the ls command to list the jar files: you should see three jar files
     ```
 4. Run the jar file for ```pd-msdw-cmd-app``` to convert MSDW EHR into a TriNetX CDM.
     ```